wvreeven/PyLX200Mount/README.md

 ============

 A mount controller implementing the Meade LX200 protocol and commanding stepper motors.
-This allows for any dobson telescope to present itself as an AltAz LX200 mount.
+This allows for any dobson telescope to present itself as an LX200 mount.
+Note that LX200 mounts generally are RaDec but under the hood this project uses AltAz.

 To control a mount, clone the repo, install via pip and then issue